jonathan42/n8n-nodes-wax/README.md

 For Stake CPU and Stake NET operations:
 - Specify the account that will receive the staked resources
 - Specify the amount of WAX to stake
+- Option to transfer ownership of staked resources to the recipient account (when enabled, the recipient account gains control of the staked tokens)

 ## Resources